 I won't get into all the details on a spin bike's flywheel mechanism, but I will tell you that the heavier the flywheel, the smoother the ride.
 Cheaper bikes won't have as heavy of a flywheel as, say, the Peloton, but many of them still come with a decently-weighted flywheel (30+ pounds) that creates a smooth, quiet ride.

 Ideally, the bike you choose will be belt-driven.
 Chain-driven bikes are also available, but belt-driven bikes are typically more durable and require less maintenance.

 Comfort is something that needs to be considered seriously when buying a spin bike.
 Cycling is undoubtedly the most excellent and versatile form of cardio, but you won't want to do this cardio if you choose a bike that's uncomfortable.

 A bike's comfort level is determined by many things, but the main factor is the seat.
 Find a bike with an adjustable seat system, ideally one with 4-way adjustment that can be moved both up-and-down and front-to-back.
 Some even have an additional adjustment for tilting the seat.

-An added bonus is adjustment handlebars, especially if multiple people in your household plan on using this bike.
+An added bonus is adjustable handlebars, especially if multiple people in your household plan on using this bike.
 You'll also want to pay attention to the pedal system, like whether or not the pedals have straps or a cage design to keep the feet comfortably in place.

 There are two types of resistance available on spin bikes - magnetic and friction - and each one has it's own set of pros and cons.
-My favorite is personally magnetic resistance since friction-resistance bikes require brake pad replacements.
+My favorite is personally magnetic resistance spin bikes since friction-resistance bikes require brake pad replacements.